 Project on a Framework for Rating Evidence in Public Health (PRECEPT)

-Funded by the European Center for Disease Prevention and Control (ECDC)
+PRECEPT is funded by the European Center for Disease Prevention and Control (ECDC).